The Glass House (2001 TV series)

-The Glass House was a half-hour Australian comedy talk show which screened on the ABC from 2001 to 2006.
+The Glass House is a half-hour Australian comedy talk show which screened on the ABC from 2001 to 2006.

 It was hosted by stand-up comedian Wil Anderson, and co-hosted by fellow television and radio comedians Corinne Grant and Dave Hughes.
 Two additional guests joined the regular cast each week, including musicians, politicians, actors, radio personalities and other celebrities of varying calibre, such as Young Australian of the Year winners and Olympic athletes.
 Regular guests included comedians Adam Spencer and Akmal Saleh, netballer Liz Ellis, Play School host Rhys Muldoon, musician Pinky Beecroft, and music critic Molly Meldrum.
 The show thrived on taking regular shots at, among others, Shannon Noll, Amanda Vanstone, Naomi Robson, Shane Warne and Peter Costello.
 The format of the programme is similar to that of the BBC series, Have I Got News for You.

 The show was pre-recorded in front of a live audience in the ABC's Sydney studio on Tuesday evenings.
 During the Melbourne International Comedy Festival, the show was taped inside the Melbourne Town Hall.
 The program initially screened on Friday nights, but suffered from an inconsistent timeslot, resulting in humorous TV spots, for example 9:30 Friday...probably.
 In 2005, The Glass House shifted to a more reliable timeslot on Wednesday at 9:35pm.

 The show was recognised by the AFI Awards in 2005, winning Best Light Entertainment in the Television category, and beating long-time rival and ABC stablemate Enough Rope.
 Also in 2005, The Glass House was voted Most Under Acknowledged TV Show in one of the categories for the satirical TV Fugly Awards.